Before installing NIMBLE, you need a compiler and related tools such as make that R can use. You’ll need these anyway to use NIMBLE.

-More details are provided in Section 4 of the User Manual.
+More details and troubleshooting tips are provided in Section 4 of the User Manual.

 If you install a new version of R, you will need to reinstall NIMBLE.